 He been following the Oscar race since 2000 with accurate, office-pool winning predictions year after year.
 He writes monthly in Empire Arabia, the Arabic version of the world’s top cinema magazine and conducts press junkets with Hollywood stars in the UK and the US.
 He holds a Master’s degree in Strategic Marketing from Australia’s Wollongong University and is currently based in Dubai, UAE.
 You can find Mina on Twitter at @mnm.

 Valerie is a military veteran, movie nerd and freelance writer.
 As a lover of Japanese animation, comics, and all things film, she is passionate about inclusion across all entertainment mediums.
-She has reported from the Sundance Film Festival and SXSW Film Festival.
+She has reported from the Sundance Film Festival and SXSW Film Festival and from the Cannes Film Festival for AwardsWatch in 2019.
 You can find Valerie on Twitter at @ValerieComplex.

 Catherine is a shameless child of the ‘80s who discovered her passion for movies when she was 12 and has never looked back.
 As the daughter of an American diplomat, she spent the first 18 years of her life as an international nomad, but, when it came time to choose a college and set down roots, there was no other option than Los Angeles, a true industry town where movies touch and flavor everything.
 She wouldn’t be anywhere else.
 The only thing she loves as much as watching movies is writing about them, and her reviews have been seen in the Glendale News-Press, Magill’s Cinema Annual and on Prodigy.
 15 years ago, she started her own her own movie blog, CathsFilmForum.com, which has been her pride and joy.
 And, although she loves sports, there is no better season than Oscar season.
 She owes everything to Tootsie for lighting the flame and to Premiere Magazine for keeping it lit.
 You can find Catherine on Twitter at @crspringer9.